spotinst/help/src/docs/eco/tutorials/manage-workflows.md

 ### Remove credits and/or refunds:

 There are a variety of financial benefits from working with AWS which a business may opt to share with their end customers or retain as margin.
-These options are familiar to AWS MSPs:

 - EDP
 - Data Egress Waiver